 In a bullish market, demanding a 14.2% return is unrealistic, but that doesn’t mean I have to compromise.

-It’s simply a criteria that I’m happy with and something that works for me.
+It’s a simple criteria that works for me.

 Now, if you mainly focus on analyzing large caps such as MSFT, XOM, or GE, it’s ok to keep the PE to 8.5.